snandasena/finding-lane-lines-on-the-road/README.md

 ![](resources/draw-lines-images-01.png)

 After the chain of steps, our pipeline is ready to detect lane lines from road images.
-But pipeline was not good enough to go next steps.
+But pipeline is not good enough to go next steps.
 After applying this pipeline for a separate unit test following things were noticed.

 ![](resources/vedio-image-result-multiline.png)